John E. Sanders

-John E. Sanders is an American Christian theologian.
-He currently serves as professor of religious studies at Hendrix College.
+John Ernest Sanders (born 1956) is an American Christian theologian.
+He served as professor of religious studies at Hendrix College.
 Sanders is best known for his promotion of open theism but he has also written on cognitive linguistics and religious pluralism (inclusivism).

 Biography

 Sanders was born to Methodist parents in Central Illinois in 1956.
 He earned a doctoral degree (Th.D.) at the University of South Africa in 1996, a master of arts degree in theology from Wartburg Theological Seminary in 1987, and a bachelor's degree in philosophy from Trinity College (Illinois) in 1979.
 He currently serves as professor of religious studies at Hendrix College in Arkansas and previously taught at Huntington University in Indiana and Oak Hills Christian College in Minnesota.
 He was the Frederick J. Crosson Fellow at The Center for Philosophy of Religion (1997–1998) at the University of Notre Dame.
 He and his wife have five children.

 Sanders began to reflect on divine providence after one of his brothers died in an accident.
 He says he first wondered why God orchestrated his brother's death.
 Yet, later when some Christian friends suggested that God had ordained his brother's death so that Sanders would get closer to God, he rejected that idea.
-Yet, later when some Christian friends suggested that God had ordained his brother's death so that Sanders would become a Christian he rejected that idea.
 Additionally, in college he read some theology books which asserted that God was strongly immutable and impassible such that our prayers never affect God.
 This made Sanders wonder whether his understanding of prayer (prayers could affect God) was correct.
 He spent a good portion of the next twenty years seeking to resolve such issues.
 Eventually, he became a proponent of open theism and contributed to the scholarship on the topic along with other open theists such as Clark Pinnock, Greg Boyd, and William Hasker.